jonasbn/til/git/update_fork_from_original_repository.md

 # pull from the parent
 $ git pull parent <branch>

-# commit the changes if you like them
+# add the changes to your fork
-$ git commit -a
+$ git push
 ```

 Source: [Stackoverflow](http://stackoverflow.com/questions/4169832/update-my-github-repo-which-is-forked-out-from-another-project)